Working towards environmental sustainability

 The Government has announced the phase out of problem plastics and some single-use plastics by July 2025.

 What types of plastics are going to be phased out by 2025 in New Zealand?

 - Hard to recycle food and drink packaging made from PVC, polystyrene and some degradable plastic products (e.g. oxo and photo degradable)

 - Single-use plastics items, including drink stirrers, cotton buds, single use produce bags, cutlery, plates and bowls, straws and fruit labels.

 The phase out will take place in three stages starting in last 2022.
 You can find out more information here.

 New Zealand’s Single-Use Plastic Bag Ban

 Retailers no longer provide or sell single-use plastic bags in New Zealand, because a ban came into effect July 2019.
 Prior to the ban, we were urging government to minimise this waste.

-What regulations define a plastic shopping bag in New Zealand?
+What regulations define a single use plastic shopping bag in New Zealand?

-- Wholly or predominately made of plastic that is less than 70 microns in thickness.
+- is wholly or predominately made of plastic that’s less than 70 microns in thickness,

 For more information on what alternatives are available to you, check out our webinar on the plastic bag ban.